vmarcelli/CompSys2_HW3/README.txt

 Valerio Marcelli
-vowels.cpp
+hw3.cpp
-Assignment1
+Assignment3

 == Instructions for Running vowels.cpp in a Linux Environment ==
 1. Compiling the code
-	Making sure that you are in the same directory as vowels.cpp enter the following command g++ vowels.cpp -lpthread -o program
+	Making sure that you are in the same directory as hw3.cpp enter the following command g++ hw3.cpp -lpthread -lrt -o program
 	This will add an .exe file in your directory named program.
 	If you wish, you may replace ‘program’ with any name that you want to name the .exe file as.